xt99/jQuery-Validation-Engine/README.md

 ### validate

 Validates the form and displays prompts accordingly.
-Returns *true* if the form validates, *false* if it contains errors and *undefined* if you use an ajax form validator.
-In which can you will to provide an *onAjaxFormComplete* function to process the asynchronous call.
+Returns *true* if the form validates, *false* if it contains errors.
+Note that if you use an ajax form validator, the actual result will be delivered asynchronously to the function *options.onAjaxFormComplete*.

     alert( $("#formID1").validationEngine('validate') );